MarkusBordihn/BOs-Daily-Rewards/README.md

 Please report issues over the issue link above.

+## Credits for the 6.x Fabric port

+Thanks a lot to [KaptainWutax](https://github.com/KaptainWutax) for converting the project to Architectury API to be able to provide a Fabric port.
+Please keep in mind that the 6.x Fabric version is currently in beta and might have some issues.

 ## License

 The MIT [LICENSE.md](LICENSE.md) applies only to the code in this repository.
 Images, models and